 - Issues relating to Prevent are updated with staff on a yearly basis so they are able to identify children who may be vulnerable to radicalisation.

 Child Protection with Safeguarding Policy

-All staff receive yearly updates to support their understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedures appropriately.
+All staff and volunteers receive yearly updates to support their understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedures appropriately.
 Policies are in line with current guidance and procedures.

 Staff are able to respond appropriately to any:

 - deterioration in their general well-being;